About your Educational Benefits

-UNE values the education of not only our students, but of our faculty, staff and their dependents.
-Subsequently there are three different programs in which you and your family may participate.
-We offer a summary of benefits here, but full details are available in our Personnel Handbook or by consulting with one of our Human Resources representatives.
+UNE values the education of not only our students, but of our faculty, professional staff, and their dependents.
+There are four programs you and your family may participate in, if eligible.
+We offer a summary of benefits here, but full details are available in our Personnel Handbook (PDF) or by consulting with one of our Human Resources representatives.
 Please note the important deadlines specified below for each.
 Due to limitations, these benefits are not guaranteed.

 Tuition Grant in Aid

-If you are a full-time employee who has completed ten years of uninterrupted service or its equivalent by the date of your application, your dependent children may attend up to four semesters at an eligible college on a tuition-free basis with The Tuition Exchange Program.
-Because of limitations placed on the number of exports, this program is a more competitive program and you must remain employed full-time for the full duration of the tuition exchange period.
+If you are a regular full-time employee who has completed 15 years of uninterrupted service or its equivalent by the date of your application, your dependent children may apply for tuition-free acceptance for a maximum of eight semesters at an eligible college within The Tuition Exchange Program.
+You must remain employed full-time for the full duration of the tuition exchange period.